Freedom Lane: Good Da’Quarius Hunting

 “Walk away, you little prick,” Helen said.
 “You will take down this tree.”

-“This tree will live longer than you,” Tom said, turning back around.
+“This tree will live longer than you,” Tom said, turning back to Helen.
 “I’ll see to that.”

 “And I’ll see to your wife tonight!”
-Helen said, wagging her tongue between two of her fingers and not taking her eyes off of Tom’s.
-Tom’s eyes grew wide before he turned and got back into his car.
+Helen said, wagging her tongue between two of her fingers, not taking her eyes from Tom’s.
+His eyes grew wide before he turned and got into his car.
 He sped off without another look in Helen’s direction.

 “What was dat about?”
 Da’Quarius said, walking next to Helen.